 Subtitle Priests and Temples Reviving Human Relationship and Civil Society

 Lecturer(s) WATTS, JONATHAN S.

 Credit(s) 2

-Academic Year/Semester 2023 Spring (2nd Half)
+Academic Year/Semester 2024 Spring (2nd Half)

-Day/Period Mon.3,4
+Day/Period Tue.3,4

 Campus Mita

 Classroom 463

 Class Format Face-to-face classes (conducted mainly in-person)

-Registration Number 52888
+Registration Number 50923

 Faculty/Graduate School INTERNATIONAL CENTER

 Year Level 2, 3, 4

-Course Description A course to aim to study Buddhism in Japan in a very different way through the actions of Buddhist priests and followers to confront the real life problems and suffering of people in Japan today.
+Grade Type S, A, B, C, D

-K-Number CIN-CO-00143-212-08
+K-Number ▼ Detail CIN-CO-00143-212-08

-This course is offered as a companion course to Buddhism and Social Change in Contemporary Asia 仏教と現代アジ アの社会変化 by the same instructor in the first half of the semester.
+This course is offered as a companion course to Buddhism and Social Change in Contemporary Asia 仏教と現代アジアの社会変化 by the same instructor in the first half of the semester.
 You do not have to take both courses, but it is recommended to do so for a fuller understanding.
 This course will look at Buddhism in Japan in a very different way - through the actions of Buddhist priests and followers to confront the real life problems and suffering of people in Japan today.
 We will look at such issues as:

-1) human relationships in terms of: a) dying and grieving, and b) alienation and suicide;

-2) economic development in terms of: a) social and economic gaps, aging society, community breakdown and depopulation of the countryside, b) alternatives to globalization and Buddhist economics, and c) alternative energy and the environment;

-3) politics in terms of: a) nuclear power and peace, and b) Buddhist complicity with war and work for peace.
+- 1) human relationships in terms of: a) dying and grieving, and b) alienation and suicide; - 2) economic development in terms of: a) social and economic gaps, aging society, community breakdown and depopulation of the countryside, b) alternatives to globalization and Buddhist economics, and c) alternative energy and the environment; - 3) politics in terms of: a) nuclear power and peace, and b) Buddhist complicity with war and work for peace.
 The creative solutions some individual Buddhists are developing in response to these problems mark an attempt to revive Japanese Buddhism, which has been primarily associated with funerals and tourism.
 These efforts are trying to remake the temple as a center of community in an increasingly alienated society.

 There will be a variety of teaching methods from homework, readings, group processes, in-class videos, and guest speakers.
 This course will attempt to be as interactive as possible, so students should be ready to reflect on the issues personally as they experience them as residents of Japan, and to express these reflections not only intellectually but emotionally as well.
-Regular field trips for this course have been cancelled due to COVID since 2020, but it is hoped that they can be resumed on a limited basis for this course.
-As such, THIS COURSE IS LIMITED TO 30 STUDENTS.
+Field trips will be offered on the key issues above so as to deepen appreciation and understanding.
+As such, THIS COURSE IS LIMITED TO 35 STUDENTS.
 PLEASE SEE DETAILS BELOW.